Prafulla Kumar Mahanta: Early life and education

-Prafulla Kumar Mahanta was born on the 23 December 1952 to Lakshmi Prova Mahanta and Deba Kanta Mahanta at Village-Uluoni, Ruparayan Satra Kaliabor, Nagaon.
-He earned a Bachelor’s Degree in Law from Gauhati University.
+Prafulla Kumar Mahanta was born on the 23 December 1952 to Late Lakshmi Prova Mahanta and Late Deba Kanta Mahanta(1923-2022), at Village-Uluoni, Ruparayan Satra Kaliabor, Nagaon.
+He earned a bachelor's degree in law from Gauhati University.

-Political Career
+Political career

 During his time as a student, he became active in politics, and in 1979 he was named the president of the All Assam Students’ Union (AASU), an influential organization in the state.
 That year the AASU embarked on a popular agitation against illegal immigrants from Bangladesh that lasted until 1985.
 The movement, spearheaded by Mahanta, made him from being the leader of a student organization to becoming an influential politician.
-He was a major factor in the formation of the AGP in October 1985 and was elected the party’s first president.
+He was a major factor in the formation of the AGP in October 1985 and was elected the party's first president.

 Mahanta was first elected to the Assembly in 1985 for Nowgong.
 Mahanta next was elected to the Assembly in 1991 for Barhampur.
 He defeated the Indian National Congress candidate, Ramesh Chandra Phukan, by 17333 votes.
 He continued to represent Barhampur in 1996, 2001 2006, 2011 and 2016.

 On 4 September 2010 he was again unanimously elected as the Leader of Opposition in the Assam Legislative Assembly.

 On 21 October 2013, representatives from eleven political parties of the North-east region met to form a new political front, the North-East Regional Political Front (NERPF), to protect the interests of the region's people.
 Mahanta was appointed the front's chief adviser.

 On 14 July 2014 he resigned as president of Asom Gana Parishad after its failure to get any seat in the 2014 Lok Sabha elections.

 He did not run in the 2021 Assam Legislative Assembly Election after differences with his party.
 However, the cause might also have been his health and whether or not he could campaign.